Agav3Dash/NotePet-2.0/README.md

 "controls"

-rigth click open a registro window, you can text ovether, shift make a line jump in the final file.
+-rigth click open a registro window, you can text ovether, shift make a line jump in the final file.

+-Shop it´s implemented know-
+use the middle mouse botton for open it

 every 10 min you are going to have a auto window open for you can write a new note.

-automatic save in registro file.
+automatic save in registro file. automatic save the inventory in the inventory file.

 twitter
 @mistrell_mx